Belzeb78/PiFeeder/README.md

 How to mount it:
 Screw the servo motor SG90 in is place and screw the food tank to this.
 Plug the wires like that:
- - SG90 earth on GPIO earth
+ - SG90 ground on GPIO ground (Pin 6 by example)
+ -
 > le + sur un +5v du GPIO
 > le port controle sur le GPIO25